nuitrcs/gcc_command_line/README.md

 # ssh followed by your username (netid for Quest) @ the host address
 ```

-This will prompt you for a password, which is your netID password for Quest.
+This will prompt you for a password, which for Quest is your netID password.
 It won't
-look like you are typing, but type it in an hit enter.
+look like you are typing, but type it in and hit enter.

 ## Filesystem navigation